juj/fbcp-ili9341/README.md

 - if there is a reset pin on the display, make sure to pass it in CMake line.
 Or alternatively, try driving fbcp-ili9341 without specifying the reset pin,
 - make sure the display is configured to run 4-wire SPI mode, and not in parallel mode or 3-wire SPI mode.
 You may need to solder or desolder some connections or set a jumper to configure the specific driving mode.
 Support for 3-wire SPI displays does exist, but it is more limited and a bit experimental.
 - If connecting the wires directly ensure that the values given are BCM pin numbers and not the physical pin numbers.
 See [RPi pinout](https://pinout.xyz/#).
-- Try changing the BCM pins used for the reset, backlight and data control.
+- If nothing else works, try changing the BCM pins used for the reset, backlight and data control.

 #### The display stays blank at boot without lighting up